arielchuri/emergentobjects/syllabus.md

 absenteeism or tardiness has a negative impact on the class environment.

-I will assess each student's performance against all of the assessment criteria in determining your final grade. \[Students are expected to keep up with class activities and requirements each week.
-Also, describe additional expectations for meaningful participation.
-If students are unable to join synchronous sessions, how will they access the content and materials covered during the session so that they can keep up and "make-up" this absence?
-How will faculty and students interact on Zoom?
+I will assess each student's performance against all of the assessment criteria in determining your final grade.
+Students are expected to keep up with class activities and requirements each week.
-Use the chat feature?
-Etc.\]
+Students are expected to come to class with all required materials to complete the class work.

 **Recording Synchronous Sessions**